hbons/SparkleShare/README.windows.md

 * Then open a command shell and write almost the same as before, but with `installer` at the end

         C:
         cd C:\SparkleShare
         cd SparkleShare\Windows
         build installer

-* Each time you would like to get the latest changes open a Git console and run
+Now, each time you would like to get the latest changes open a Git console and run

         cd /c/SparkleShare
         git pull
         git submodule update

 and then run the build in the command shell.